Shopify/themekit/.github/ISSUE_TEMPLATE/bug_report.md

 #### To Reproduce
 Steps to reproduce the behavior:
-1. run command 'theme new --password=mypassword --store=store.myshopify.com --name=theme'
+1. Run command `theme new --password=mypassword --store=store.myshopify.com --name=theme`
 2.
 3.